vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 ```

 We can see that the test is passed, but due to `pytest` fixtures implementation
-we cannot make them to fail test, only create an error.
+we cannot make them to fail test, only to create an error.
 But in this case it's
-enough to say that _data is not cleaned_.
+clear that _data was not cleaned_.

-But why is that?
+But why?
 Maybe `force_rollback` transaction don't even work?
 We can try
 and make sure that it's not our fault:

 ```python